tantikristanti/NERD_KID/README.md

 # Goal
 According to [Wikidata's statistics](https://www.wikidata.org/wiki/Special:Statistics), more than 29 million items can be found in Wikidata.
 With its rich and open knowledge base, it's interesting to learn how those items can be classified into 27 classes.
-The 27 classes are based on X project results.
 The 27 classes are based on [Grobid-NER](http://grobid-ner.readthedocs.io/en/latest/class-and-senses/) 's project results.

 The idea of this project is to make computers understand how to group millions of items in Wikidata into specific classes based on their data characteristics.